 Veggie Peeler ($2-15)

 This should go without saying, but I'll say it anyway.
 Any kitchen that sees a lot of veggies should have at least one veggie peeler.
 To be honest, you should have more than one (unless you do your dishes or run your dishwasher daily).
-We have two and it's a rare week when they both aren't used.
+We have three (two upright and one Y-shaped) and it's a rare week when they both aren't used.
 You can go old school and get one of the basic metal ones, upgrade for a softer handle grip (my preference), choose the Y-shaped model, or even go fancy and get one that has one ridged edge.

 Measuring Cups/Spoons ($5-20)

 This is another obvious addition in any kitchen, not only a veg*n kitchen.
 The key here is variety.
-I have the following in my kitchen: two sets of dry measuring cups that include some combination of 1/4, 1/3, 1/2, and 3/4, and 1 c. measures; two 1 c. liquid measures (pryex and one of the oxo easy-read plastic ones); three 2 c. liquid measures (two pyrex, one oxo); a 3 c. liquid; a 6 c. liquid; an 8 c. liquid; and three sets of measuring spoons.
+I have the following in my kitchen: two sets of dry measuring cups that include some combination of 1/4, 1/3, 1/2, and 3/4, and 1 c. measures; three 1 c. liquid measures (pryex and two of the oxo easy-read plastic ones); three 2 c. liquid measures (two pyrex, one oxo); a 3 c. liquid; a 4c. liquid; a 6 c. liquid; an 8 c. liquid; and three sets of measuring spoons.
 I certainly use some more than others, but occasionally you need to measure 1/16 tsp. of something or another, which is when the variety comes in handy.

 Garlic Press ($5-20)